fabvit86/check-youtube/README.md

 ![example](assets/example_img.jpg)

 The code is not intended to be well polished or production-ready, and it's just a playground to demostrate how to:
-- implement a simple oauth2 flow for user authorization
+- implement a simple oauth2 flow for user authorization, including token storage using sessions and SQLite
 - interact with Google People and YouTube service APIs
 - run a simple web server
 - use Go HTML templates and pure Javascript to render the results